Anonymous-user-2026/SCD-MMPSR/README.md

 This repository contains a configurable training pipeline for multimodal psychological state recognition across multiple datasets.
 The project combines several input modalities, builds cached feature representations with pretrained encoders, fuses them in a multitask model, and predicts:

-- emotion recognition,
+- emotion recognition
-- personality traits,
+- personality traits
-- AH / binary presence-absence target.
+- AH (Ambivalence/Hesitancy) as a binary target

 ## What The System Does